vanGoghhh/tp/docs/DeveloperGuide.md

     1. Prerequisites: Switch to the job listings tab using the `list job` command.
 Multiple candidates in the candidates list.

     1. Test case:  `clear can`<br>
-       Expected:  The tab switches from the job listings tab to the candidates tab automatically.
+       Expected:  The tab switches from the job listings tab to the candidates tab automatically. <br>
        All candidate contacts are deleted from the candidate list.
 Clear candidate success message shown in the status message.

     1. Test case: `clear`<br>